Bank Guarantees

 Advantages for the Buyer

-2. obtaining payment deferral under the contract
+2. obtaining a payment deferral under the contract

-4. effective management of your financial resources
+4. effective management of financial resources

 Requirements for Guarantee Issuance